 • Each Claim \$1,000,000

 • Aggregate \$3,000,000

-• Deductible - each claim \$2,500
+٠ Deductible - each claim \$2,500

+National Advantage of the second of the labor advantage of the second se

 Note: Medical Malpractice coverage for Healthy Athletes physicians is provided under a separate policy, which is paid for by SOI.
 Please contact American Specialty for further information.